 I’ve been using candles in my RPG sessions for over two decades now, and they still amaze me to this day.
 Whenever my group lights a set of candles, the room is filled with their warm and soft glow while the shadows in the corners grow darker.
 This creates a wonderfully mysterious vibe that could hardly be replaced by good narration from the GM or a handout.
 This is certainly not news for you GMs out there.
 It’s just a perfect example of how lighting can help immersion and create a special atmosphere.
 Yay candles!

 Besides, our eyes are being assaulted by artificial light sources all the time.
 There’s a harsh LED light in the office, as well as from smartphone and PC screens.
 Using candles instead is really comforting for our eyes and creates a warm and cozy atmosphere, which helps us to relax a bit.
 That’s a really nice side effect.

 for online RPG sessions

-Make sure not to overuse this technique because its effect wears off pretty quickly, even more so in an online game.
+Make sure not to overuse this technique though, because its effect wears off pretty quickly, even more so in an online game.
 Having them turn off all light sources for one or two key scenes for about 10 to 20 minutes works really well.
-Longer time periods without any visual cue can be tiring.
+Longer time periods without any visual cues can be tiring.

 Summary: Lighting is a core tool for every GM

 Being able to handle ambient lighting and understand its effect on a game session’s atmosphere is a useful skill for every GM.
 Prices for lighting equipment are pretty affordable, and setting up a lamp or light takes very little time.
 It’s the act of switching from one light source to another that creates anticipation for your players and changes the mood.
-That’s why having a dimmable light source is a great tool for any type of setting or scenario.
+That’s why having a dimmable light source is a great tool for any type of setting.